This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

 Asbestos: Number One Risk Factor

 To prevent mesothelioma, it is important to understand the risk factors.
-The biggest risk factor of this dreadful disease is asbestos.
+The biggest risk factor is asbestos.
 Use of this natural mineral is now restricted.
 However, it was once commonly used in construction and shipbuilding.
 Asbestos was popular in these industries because it has unique qualities that make it useful in products like insulation, fireproofing, wall compounds, roofing, and more.
 These unique qualities include strength, durability, and resistance to heat, fire, electricity, and chemical corrosion.

 The fibers of this mineral, when airborne, are easily inhaled.
 Once in the body, these fibers lodge in tissues, causing damage at the cellular level over time.
 For some people, this damage leads to asbestosis, mesothelioma, lung cancer, or other illnesses.
 Asbestos is not the only cause of mesothelioma, but it is the leading factor in most cases.